 3.3 The provision of data is necessary for the stated purposes and documentation of consent and revocation is required by law.
 Without the provision of data, no marketing activities can take place.

-3.5 There is no automated decision making including profiling according to Art.
-22 para.
-1 and 4 DSGVO.
+3.5 No automated decision making including profiling according to Art.
+22 (1) and (4) GDPR takes place.

 Plasmavita currently operates the following Facebook and Instagram fanpages: